eclipse-vertx/vert.x/new/core_manual_ruby.md

     rwxr-xr-x
     r--r--r--

-* `chmod(file, perms, dirPerms, handler)`.
+* `chmod(file, perms, dir_perms)`.

-Recursively change permissionson a directory. `file` is the directory name. `perms` is a Unix style permissions to apply recursively to any files in the directory. `dirPerms` is a Unix style permissions string to apply to the directory and any other child directories recursively.
+Recursively change permissionson a directory. `file` is the directory name. `perms` is a Unix style permissions to apply recursively to any files in the directory. `dir_perms` is a Unix style permissions string to apply to the directory and any other child directories recursively.

 ## props

 Retrieve properties of a file.

-`props(file, handler)`
+`props(file)`

 `file` is the file name.
 The props are returned in the handler.
-The results is an object with the following properties:
+The results is an object with the following properties/methods:

-TODO these are currently returning Java dates - need to wrap them.

-* `creationTime`.
-Date of file creation.
+* `creation_time`.
+Time of file creation.
-* `lastAccessTime`.
-Date of last file access.
+* `last_access_time`.
+Time of last file access.
-* `lastModifiedTime`.
-Date file was last modified.
+* `last_modified_time`.
+Time file was last modified.
-* `isDirectory`.
+* `directory?`.
 This will have the value `true` if the file is a directory.
-* `isRegularFile`.
+* `regular_file?`.
 This will have the value `true` if the file is a regular file (not symlink or directory).
-* `isSymbolicLink`.
+* `symbolic_link?`.
 This will have the value `true` if the file is a symbolic link.
-* `isOther`.
+* `other?`.
 This will have the value `true` if the file is another type.

 Here's an example:

-    vertx.FileSystem.props('some-file.txt', function(err, props) {
+    Vertx::FileSystem.props('some-file.txt') do |err, props|
-        if (err) {
+        if err
-            log.info('Failed to retrieve file props: ' + err);
+            puts "Failed to retrieve file props: #{err}" else
-        } else {
-            log.info('File props are:');
-            log.info('Last accessed: ' + props.lastAccessTime);
+            puts 'File props are:'
+            puts "Last accessed: #{props.lastAccessTime}"
             // etc
-        }
-    });
+        end
+    end

 ## lprops